jondestoppeleire/image-odroid-c2/README.md

 Over the Air (OTA) updates is used to describe upgrading embedded linux distributions.

 This build of a smartshelf OS for odroid-c2 uses a Dual Copy update strategy.
+The Dual Copy strategy uses an active and an inactive disk partition.
+Updates are written to the inactive partition and swapped to upon reboot of the device.

 The benefits of this scheme is that the updates can be done in user space and allows current processes to be running.
 This allows debugging to be much easier, and hanging devices in the wild can be fixed in a easier way.

 This scheme differs from the current NUC i5x and ODROID XU4 code seen in their builds in wise-display.